cookie2/Final_Project_Programming/readme.md

 		***when you have done, follow the messeges show on your terminal, restart it.***

 # 2. Before you run website_scraper.py or website_scraper_another_ver.py.
-## You should:
+## You should do:
 	-Open this .py file by your IDE, such like Python IDLE, Visual Studio Code, Jupyter or something else.
-	-Read all the comments in this .py file.
+	-Read all the comments in this website_scraper.py.
+## You should know:
 	-This example is for chrome user, if you are not, search on browser, how to change selenium setting for different browser.
 	-Cause my poor English, if you cannot understand what those comments meaning, you can contact me or research by yourself.